f3d-app/f3d/README.md

 * By running F3D from a terminal with a set of command-line options.
 * By running F3D directly and then dragging and dropping files into it to open them.
-* By using F3D as an "Open with" program with specific file types.
+* By using F3D automatically in the file manager when opening file.
 * As a [thumbnailer](#Thumbnailer) for all supported file formats with certain file managers.

 # Installation